Ted Stevens International Airport

 What is Title 14 CFR Parts 36, 161, and 91 and how do they relate to aircraft noise?

-CFR Parts 36, 161, and 91 are all parts of Title 14 of the Code of Federal Regulations (CFR), which deals with aeronautics and space.
+The Code of Federal Regulations (CFR) details the rules established by U.S. executive departments and federal agencies.
+CFR Parts 36, 161, and 91 are all parts of Title 14 of the CFR, which deals with aeronautics and space.
 These Parts specifically relate to aircraft noise in the following ways:

 - CFR Part 36: Titled “Noise Standards: Aircraft Type and Airworthiness Certification,” Part 36 defines the U.S. noise standards for aircraft.
 It prescribes the noise measurement and evaluation procedures, noise limits, and documentation requirements that must be met for certification for different types of aircraft, including transport category large airplanes, jet airplanes, propeller-driven small airplanes, helicopters, and tiltrotors.
-The FAA publishes certified noise levels in Advisory Circular 36-1H, Noise Levels for U.S Certificated and Foreign Aircraft.
+The Federal Aviation Administration (FAA) publishes certified noise levels in Advisory Circular 36-1H, Noise Levels for U.S Certificated and Foreign Aircraft.

 - CFR Part 161: Titled “Notice and Approval of Airport Noise and Access Restrictions,” Part 161 implements the Airport Noise and Capacity Act (ANCA) of 1990.
 It prescribes the notice requirements and procedures for airport operators who wish to implement noise and access restrictions on Stage 2 and Stage 3 (and greater) aircraft.
 To date, there have been no approved Part 161 Studies in the nation that restrict Stage 3 and greater aircraft, which account for most, if not all, aircraft flying today.
 There are very few, if any, Stage 2 aircraft certified prior to 1977 remaining in the U.S. aircraft fleet.